CIS5650-Fall-2025/Project3-CUDA-Path-Tracer/README.md

 To combat this, we perform [stratified sampling](https://pbr-book.org/3ed-2018/Sampling_and_Reconstruction/Stratified_Sampling).
 We split up each pixel into a uniform grid of cells, after which at each iteration we sample a random direction from within a grid corresponding to current iteration.
 This approach provably cannot increase the variance but will achieve a significantly more uniform coverage of the pixel area.

 A checker material was created to test the performance of stratified sampling.
-A checker material shades the surface based on the sign of sin of xyz coordinates of intersecting point in world coordinates.
+A checker material procedurally shades the surface based on the sign of sin of xyz coordinates of intersecting point in world coordinates.
 Both of the above images were sampled with 4 samples per pixels (or 4 iterations).
 The left image took 4 samples uniformly randomly across each entire pixel, whereas the right image took 4 samples with each sample from a distinct cell in the 2x2 grid block per pixel.
 The difference may not be apparent from a far, but if we take a closer look...

 |![Stratified 1x1](img/stratified_1x1_highlight.png)|
 |:--:|